ReidTree/TrierweilerPortfolio/README.md

 After a short time googling, I found a way to link the sheets using a concat function and the file path.
 I knew right then, that I want to do something like this for the rest of my life.
 I felt so accomplished, saved hours of worked with simple function and path.
 I started researching and realized that is eactly what a Developer does.
 I started learning HTML, CSS and JavaScript.
 I found Grand Circus Bootcamps in Detroit, and thus this site was born.
+It is by no means a good site, but it has a deep meaning for me.